thycotic/ss-docs/secret-launchers/session-connector/index.md

 # Troubleshooting Session Connector

-When launching a downloaded .RDP file, if SSSC rejects the session due to any issues (including being expired based on the “Session Connector Session Timeout” setting), the user’s Remote Desktop client will receive a generic error about the RemoteApp being invalid.
+When launching a downloaded .RDP file, if SSSC rejects the session due to any issues (including being expired based on the "Session Connector Session Timeout" setting), the user's Remote Desktop client will receive a generic error about the RemoteApp being invalid.

-In the `SS.log` file, you can search for “SessionConnector” to find details about why sessions may have been rejected.
+In the `SS.log` file, you can search for "SessionConnector" to find details about why sessions may have been rejected.

 Session Connector will also log to the file `C:\Program Files\Thycotic Software Ltd\Secret Server Session Connector\log\SS-SC.log` on each RDS server.
 That is, If the RDS server has trouble using the supplied RDS credential to create a local user, it is logged to this file

 # Uninstalling Session Connector

-Secret Server Session Connector can be removed from “Add/Remove Programs” or “Apps & Features.”
+Secret Server Session Connector can be removed from "Add/Remove Programs" or "Apps & Features."
 Once uninstalled, a reboot is required to restore the default Remote Desktop behavior.

 Any related SSSC custom launchers need to be un-associated with any secret templates they were previously tied to.